MLS / IDX Resources Jun 18, 2026 · 28 min read

 Will slow MLS servers cause import timeouts, and how long does the first import take?

 Slow MLS servers can trigger timeouts, especially on the first bulk import.
-Fixes: extend the sync interval to 60 minutes or more so jobs don’t overlap, confirm max_execution_time is at least 120 to 300 seconds, and batch the initial import on managed hosts that cap execution time.
+Fixes: confirm max_execution_time is at least 120 to 300 seconds, batch the initial import on managed hosts that cap execution time, and reduce the number of import tasks running on the hourly schedule so a weak feed is not answering several at once.
+Runs never overlap: an hourly run exits immediately if the previous one is still going.
 With MLSImport, that first import of a large board can run hours; every incremental sync afterward is short.

 Which MySQL indexes should I add for a large MLS site?

 Index the four meta keys you query most: price, city, status, and MLS ID.
 Without them, a filter search across 20,000 listings forces MySQL into a full-table scan, reading every row to find matches, and meta queries start getting heavy past 5,000 to 10,000 records.
-With those indexes in place, MLSImport search queries finish in tens of milliseconds and repeat cached searches return in under 2 seconds.
+With those indexes in place, MySQL seeks the matching rows instead of reading the whole table, and an object cache keeps a repeated search off the database entirely.
 In phpMyAdmin, confirm each of the four has an index on wp_postmeta before your next import.

 Can I connect more than one MLS board to a single site?